Frequently Asked Questions About Gen-AI

 What is Generative Artificial Intelligence (Gen-AI)?

 Answer: Generative Artificial Intelligence is a category of artificial intelligence systems, such as ChatGPT, that are “trained” to identify patterns in existing datasets and draw on that training to produce content.
 The Center for Teaching Excellence has posted a helpful introduction to Generative AI, focusing on its implications for teaching.
+The Provost’s Office has developed a course introducing this technology and its pedagogical implications, with contributions from UVA faculty and staff: Teaching in a World with Generative AI.

 Where can I learn more about Gen-AI and its impact on teaching and learning?